dannuzak/21-24w-Technigo-final-project-ok/README.md

 For the styling I used **Styled components**.

 ## Backend

+⚠ UPDATE: Due to the removal of Heroku's free dynos (where we had our server hosted), I had to shut this server down, so the app is not fully functional momentarily.
+I will experiment with FireBase to make it work.

 The **RESTfulAPI** in the backend is built with **Node.js**.
 The data is stored in a **database** built with **MongoDB** and **Mongoose**.
 The dataset was created with **Mockaroo**, a database generator using fake data.